haberdashPI/Weber.jl/docs/src/extend.md

 ## Custom Moments

-You can create your own moment types, which must be `<: Weber.Moment`.
+You can create your own moment types, which must be children of `Weber.Moment`.
 These new moments will have to be generated using some newly defined function, or added automatically by extending [`addtrial`](@ref).
 Once created, and added to trials, these moments will be processed at run-time using the function [`handle`](@ref), which should define the moment's run-time behavior.

 A moment can also define [`delta_t`](@ref)--to define when it occurs--or [`prepare!`](@ref)--to have some sort of initialization occur before its